 35. Participate in trade shows and fairs

 This is one of the classic photography marketing ideas, but it’s a classic for a reason: because it works.
-Especially if you’re a wedding photographer, participating in wedding fairs and has been shown to bring a lot of new clients.
+Especially if you’re a wedding photographer participating in wedding fairs and have been shown to bring a lot of new clients.

 Make sure you come prepared.
 Bring sample albums and photos to show your clients, create a slideshow if you want to show more on your laptop, and have a stack of business cards ready to hand out.
 Many photographers offer discounts exclusively for deals made in the fair to add urgency, and this strategy often works in securing many deals during the course of the fair.